This article was updated with current information on January 26, 2021. The most recent details are included at the top of this article.

 In addition, if you have children who may be showing signs of worry or anxiety about the coronavirus, the American Academy of Pediatricians (AAP) offers tips on preventive healthcare measures for families and guidelines on how to talk with children about adverse events and help them put things in perspective.

 What will happen to Twiniversity classes at this time?

-From today through May 1st, Twiniversity will be conducting all of our expecting twins classes online.
-If you are currently registered for a New York expecting twins class, Chicago expecting twins class, or Houston expecting twins class in April, your instructor will be in touch with you soon regarding plans for hosting your class online.
-We will make announcements for future classes in the coming weeks as we know more about the epidemic.
+Twiniversity will be conducting all of our expecting twins classes online for the forseeable future.
+We will make announcements for future in-person classes in the coming months as we know more about the epidemic.
 We will always keep our students’ health as our top priority.